DecentralizeJustice/anonymousLocker/src/assets/twitterGiveaway.md

 #### Prizes
 One person will win a Ledger Nano S Plus delivered via Anon Shop.
 #### Selection and Notification of the Winner
-We will announce the winner when the giveaway ends and dm the winner.
-We also post publicly announcing the winner.
-The random block number will come from the first block on the Monero network mined after 3pm the day the contest ended.
-This will be determined by the published block time on the monero blocktime.
-In the case that the blocks are not ordered correctly, we will go with the first block that says it was mined after the contest ended.
+We will announce the winner within 12 hours of the giveaway ending.
 #### Odds
 The odds for this giveaway depend on the number of entrants.
 ### Rights Granted by the Entrant